 Important Information About ACRES

 ACRES is responsible for your personal information and will be the entity that originally collects information from or about you.
-This will be explained in separate privacy notices made available when your personal information is first collected by ACRES, for example where you open your account or conduct your business with the funds.
+This will be explained in separate privacy notices made available when your personal information is first collected by ACRES, for example when you open your account or conduct your business with the funds.